Redland

 • An RDF query construction and access API.

-• A query execution engine including constraint expression evaluation.
+• A query execution engine executing sub-queries, aggregate expressions and grouping.

 • A query result binding API.